Raising English language standards

 Our vision is to enable people to achieve more for themselves and their communities by raising the level of English for all.

-English Partnerships (earlier known as Project English) was initiated in 2007, working across the public/state sector, CSR foundations and NGOs, with the aim of raising the standard of English of young aspiring people to facilitate their access to education and career opportunities.
-To achieve this impact we design and deliver various interventions impacting teacher trainers, teachers and learners.
+English Partnerships (earlier known as Project English) was initiated in 2007, working across the public/state sector, CSR foundations and NGOs.
+We aim to raise the standard of English to help young aspiring people to access education and career opportunities.
+To achieve this impact we design and deliver various interventions impacting head teachers, administrators, teacher educators, teachers and learners.

-We work with Central and State governments, School bodies, Corporate, CSR foundations and NGOs, to improve teaching and learning of English, delivering high quality impact at a scale.
+We work with state governments, school bodies, corporates, foundations, universities and NGOs to improve the teaching and learning of English, delivering high quality impact at scale.